A Classic & Proven Way to Saves Lots of Money Now

-If you answered yes, then I want you to try something different.
-It’s time you tried a classic and proven method for saving money.
-Try going cash-only for a few weeks.
-No, do NOT even think about cutting up your credit card or debit card.
+No, don’t even think about cutting up your credit card or debit card.
 Just put them away for now.
-Pull out the necessary cash a week or two in advance and pay for everything using this cash.
+Pull out the necessary cash a week or two in advance and pay for everything using this cold cash.

 Or you can use cash any way you would like to.

-Why do I think the cash-only-system works?
+Why does the cash-only-system works?

-It creates a barrier.
+Handing over cash creates a barrier.

 It’s difficult for most of us to hand over physical money.
 I don’t know about you but I find it 10 times easier to swipe a plastic card than I do handing over cold cash.
 I don’t know what it is, but there’s something about handing over cash that makes us just cringe.
 Swiping a plastic credit on the other hand is really easy.
 In fact, it’s too easy.
+Most of us have our credit cards saved with online retailers for easy purchases (Amazon for example).

 It forces conscious spending.